Note: This post has been updated for V2 from V1 ( v2.1.37 )

-Rather then a step by step, this is intented to be a guiding hand.
+Rather then a step by step, this is more of a guiding hand.
 The Gatsby docs are very good, much better then smaller frameworks usually are.
 There are some parts of this process that could do with going into more depth so I’ll cover those areas seperately.

 It’s not really a port so much as rebuilding, but coming from the mindset of someone who’s been using Jekyll or other static site generator.

-To save some time, create your new Gatsby project using the blog starter repo.
-This will save you a lot of manual setup.
-You’ll have a blog roll, markdown and images setup up out of the box so you’ll save yourself some time.
+To save some time it's good to start with a starter project, if you are going to have a blog then starting with the blog starter is a good idea - this will save you a lot of manual setup.
+You’ll have a blog roll, markdown and images setup up out of the box.

 In Jekyll I had my css file in css/styles.scss and my sass files in

-You then just import this to your layout,
+You then just import this to your layout file,

-In my Atom, I installed the react module that allowed me to right click and convert HTML to JSX.
+In my Atom editor, I installed a module that allowed me to right click and convert HTML to JSX.
 This helped by converting class to className but the liquid template references would need to done manually anyway.

-It’s very much set up with the idea that only posts are markdown.
+It’s very much set up with the idea that only posts are markdown - this creates some extra work if you want to write pages in Markdown too.
 If you have markdown pages and don’t want them to be part of your blog roll, then you’ll need to do something about that.
-This was the tricky part as it involved needing to understand some GraphQL which Gatsby uses.

 I had some YAML data as a source for some pages.
 The plugin